European shares advance, Greek concerns linger

-LONDON, June 19 European shares rose in early trading on Friday, buoyed by gains overnight in Wall Street and at steelmaker Thyssenkrupp, although persistent concerns over Greece kept a lid on the overall progress.
+LONDON European shares rose in early trading on Friday, buoyed by gains overnight in Wall Street and at steelmaker Thyssenkrupp (TKAG.DE), although persistent concerns over Greece kept a lid on the overall progress.

 Thyssenkrupp climbed 1.5 percent after Citigroup upgraded its rating on the stock to "buy" from "neutral".